 With just a few nodes, we can start deploying our actual applications into Kubernetes.

 Kubernetes – always be deploying

 In the background, containers are being spun up without admin intervention all the time in Kubernetes.
-That is a core benefit of the scheduler (remember from part two) enforcing the defined number of Replicas in case an ephemeral container (remember from part one) dies which is per design.
+That is a core benefit of the Kubernetes scheduler (remember from part two) enforcing the defined number of Replicas in case an ephemeral Kubernetes container (remember from part one) dies which is per design.

 Though the concept of blue/green is to have identical production environments aka 100% more infrastructure that is actually running in production to minimize risk and flip the proverbial switch.
-This would be expensive for your Kubernetes Cluster to scale or having extra capacity for the blue/green.
+This would be expensive for your Kubernetes Cluster to scale or having the extra capacity for the blue/green.

 From a pure deployment strategy, a canary deployment can be seen as being more complicated because you are splitting a percent e.g flipping the switch twice (or more if incremental canaries) but you can accomplish on less firepower than a blue/green.